Clinical Dietetics Practicum PG (8661.2)

 2. Develop and implement interventions and monitor and evaluate outcomes in collaboration with the multidisciplinary care team including the client and carer/s;

-3. Use dietetic knowledge, communication skills and client-centred counselling to facilitate and empower individuals to make nutrition, behaviour and lifestyle change and self manage their health;
+3. Use dietetic knowledge, communication skills and client-centred counselling to facilitate and empower individuals to make nutrition, behaviour and lifestyle change and self manage their health; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively